Moodring: Critical reception

 Moodring received generally positive reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 63, based on 9 reviews, which indicates "generally favorable reviews".
 AllMusic editor Andy Kellman gave the album 4 out of 5 stars and wrote that "with all the emotional and stylistic range that an album called Moodring should present Mya comes up with her best and most varied set of songs yet."
 He felt that while "the constant changes of direction can be a little jarring on the first couple plays, they eventually become one of the album's charms."
 Similarly, Lewis Dene of BBC Music declared the album her "most complete and accessible yet", noting that with Moodring "Mya's set to further remind listeners of her ability to shrewdly bridge the gap between pop/R&B and street-level hip hop."

 Sasha Frere-Jones, writing for Slate, called Moodring the "most consistent R&B album of the year."
+Music Week felt that Mya was now "successfully recognised as an artist in her own right" and that the album had been "created to support her status as a soulful, funky diva, with a concoction of funky R&B beats, seductive ballads and a plethora of rap contributions".

 Tracy E. Hopkins, writing for Rolling Stone, called the album an "ambitious third disc" that "reintroduces the former good girl as a sex kitten – a transformation that began with the Grammy-winning 'Lady Marmalade'."
 She noted that "whatever her emotion, the eclectic Moodring effectively captures the evolving sensibilities of this rising star."
 In his review for USA Today, Steve Jones commenced that Mya "has matured nicely since her debut nearly five years ago.
 She shows no fear of flying off in new, creative directions."
 Vibe editor Dimitri Ehrlich noted that though Mya "doesn't add any real depth to her artistic sack, she captivates by revealing another stage in her development – as a woman."
 Entertainment Weekly's writer Neil Drumming gave the album a B− rating, commenting that "at best, Moodring exhibits some minor genre dabbling, but truthfully, Mya's source material hasn't broadened much."
 In speaking of Mya's voice, he said: "Without a commanding voice to override such outdated overtures, Mya's efforts sound strikingly out of touch."